 MA in English Literature, Johns Hopkins University

 Joel Childers is a PhD candidate in the Department of English.
 In his scholarship and teaching, he focuses on eighteenth- and early nineteenth-century intellectual culture, with an emphasis on literature and the human sciences.
 Before coming to Hopkins, Joel received his MA in English Literature at Claremont Graduate University and his BA in English Literature at the University of Arizona.

 Joel’s dissertation, entitled “Ideas of Poetry: The History of Aesthetics in a Global Age, 1760-1830,” considers how studies of the origins and significance of poetry as an immanently natural discourse enabled new forms of human scientific knowledge, including “sociology,” “anthropology,” and “ethnography.”
-Such forms of knowledge, organized under the conceptual aegis of “philosophical history,” were oriented toward understanding and explaining the fact of human social and racial differences.
+Such forms of knowledge, organized under the conceptual aegis of “philosophical history,” were oriented toward understanding and explaining the fact of human social and racial difference.
 Yet rather than take poetry as one object of study among others, “Ideas of Poetry” argues that these branches of an incipient “human science”—or what today we would call the “humanities”— found in poetry a privileged means of achieving historical, philosophical, and political knowledge.

 MA in Art History, Tufts University

 Orsolya Mednyanszky is a PhD candidate in the Department of History of Art.
 Before arriving at Johns Hopkins, she completed an MA in Art History at Tufts University and a BA in Art History at Eötvös Loránd University.